 What is 4-H Council?

 The Middle Park 4-H Council is the youth-led governing body of the Middle Park 4-H clubs.
 This Council makes decisions regarding county 4-H policies and procedures that influence all 4-H members.
 4-H members are all encouraged to get involved with council.
-Meetings are on the first Monday of each month (unless it falls on a holiday) at 7:00pm at the Hot Sulphur Springs Town Hall.
+Meetings are usually on the first Monday of each month (unless it falls on a holiday) at 7:00pm at the Hot Sulphur Springs Town Hall.
 Leaders may determine another meeting schedule to best meet leader and member needs.

 Middle Park 4-H Council is led by the following slate of officers: President, Vice President, Secretary, Treasurer, Reporter, Parliamentarian, and Pledge Leader.
 There are also two Senators and an Alternate Senator that represent Grand County at district and state 4-H meetings.
 These are all elected positions.
 Council also has two adviser positions.
 If you are interested in any of these positions, see the Council Officer and Council Advisor applications below.